-Commercial LED Lighting Upgrades for Lansing & Ingham County
+Commercial LED Lighting Rebates for Lansing & Ingham County

 We are not the contractor and we are not a trade ally.
-Zumergy estimates the upgrade and routes it; a licensed installer does the work and handles any utility application.
+Zumergy estimates and routes; a licensed installer does the work.
 See the Consumers Energy business rebates breakdown if your address turns out to be Consumers territory.

 What the two utilities offer Lansing businesses